lyokha/nginx-haskell-module/README.md

 working_directory /tmp;
 ```

-and making requests that involve haskell handlers will create event log file
+and making requests that involve haskell handlers will create event log files
+*/tmp/NgxHaskellUserRuntime-<PID>.eventlog* for each nginx worker suitable for
-*/tmp/NgxHaskellUserRuntime.eventlog* which can be analyzed by *threadscope*.
+processing by *threadscope*.

 Some facts about efficiency
 ---------------------------